Haematology

 What are the risks and, or side effects from the procedure?

 Complications are very unusual but may include bleeding, infection and pain.
 A small, dry dressing will be applied to the area.
 Later in the day, or the following morning, the area where the sample was taken from may be sore; simple painkillers may be taken.
+There may be some bruising to the area.

 Important